mwaurajr/inventory-system/README.md

 # Inventory Management System

 A simple inventory management system built with **Ruby on Rails** and **Hotwire (Turbo & Stimulus)** for real-time search and filtering.
-A very simple approach was taken including in the UI, main thing being put into consideration is just to show the skills required!
+A very simple approach was taken including in the UI, the main thing being put into consideration is to show the skills required!

 ## Assumption

-This app is only for admins hence no need for th namespacing in the routes to show admins or dashbord
+This app is only for admins hence no need for the namespacing in the routes to show admins or the dashboard

 ## Features